Do Cash Rewards For Crime Tips Work?

 In The Event Of Gun Violence, These Students Want Photos Of Their Deaths Published

-Stansberry says lots of people helped her raise the reward money in an effort spearheaded by Father Michael Pfleger, an activist Chicago priest, and a support group of parents of murdered children.
-Pleger says they've had some success — paying out rewards in nearly 30 Chicago cases after arrests were made and police verified the information was useful.
+Stansberry says lots of people helped her raise the reward money in an effort spearheaded by Michael Pfleger, an activist Chicago priest, and a support group of parents of murdered children.
+Pfleger says they've had some success — paying out rewards in nearly 30 Chicago cases after arrests were made and police verified the information was useful.
 He says in other instances, rewards haven't worked but it's important to continue to offer them.

 "I've had people, three years after a murder, come with the reward flyer crumpled up that they've kept all that time and they say, 'I'll talk.'
 So whenever," Pfleger says.